-Requirement 4 Attachment 1 Transient Cyber Asset(s) Owned or Managed by the Responsible Entity
+Requirement 4-R4, Attachment 1, Section 1 - Transient Cyber Asset(s) Owned or Managed by the Responsible Entity

-Element 1.1: Entities have a high level of control for the assets that they own or manage.
+Element-Section 1.1: Entities have a high level of control for the assets that they own or manage.
 The requirements listed herein allow entities the flexibility to either pre-authorize an inventory of devices or authorize devices at the time of connection or use a combination of these methods.
+The devices may be managed individually or by group.

-Element 1.2: Entities are to document and implement their process(es) to authorize the use of Transient Cyber Assets for which they have direct ownership or management.
+Element Section 1.2: Entities are to document and implement their process(es) to authorize the use of Transient Cyber Assets for which they have direct ownership or management.
 The Transient Cyber Assets may be listed individually or by asset type.
 To meet this requirement part, the entity is to document the following:

 - 1.2.1 User(s), individually or by group/role, allowed to use the Transient Cyber Asset(s).
 This can be done by listing a specific person, department, or job function.
-These user(s) must have authorized electronic access to the applicable system in accordance with CIP-004. - 1.2.2 Locations where the Transient Cyber Assets may be used.
+Caution: consider whether these user(s) must also have authorized electronic access to the applicable system in accordance with CIP-004. - 1.2.2 Locations where the Transient Cyber Assets may be used.
 This can be done by listing a specific location or a group of locations. - 1.2.3 The intended or approved use of each individual, type, or group of Transient Cyber Asset.
-This should also include the software or application packages that are authorized with the purpose of performing defined business functions or tasks, and approved network interfaces (e.g. wireless including near field communication or Bluetooth and wires connections).
+This should also include the software or application packages that are authorized with the purpose of performing defined business functions or tasks, and approved network interfaces (e.g., wireless, including near field communication or Bluetooth, and wires-wired connections).
 Activities, and software or application packages, not specifically listed as acceptable should be considered as prohibited.
 It may be beneficial to educate individuals through the CIP-004 Security Awareness Program and Cyber Security Training Program about authorized and unauthorized activities or uses (e.g., using the device to browse the Internet or to check email or using the device to access wireless networks in hotels or retail locations).

-Entities should exercise caution when using Transient Cyber Assets and ensure they do not have features enabled (e.g. wireless or Bluetooth features) in a manner that would allow the device to bridge an outside network to an applicable system.
+Entities should exercise caution when using Transient Cyber Assets and ensure they do not have features enabled (e.g., wireless or Bluetooth features) in a manner that would allow the device to bridge an outside network to an applicable system.
 Doing so would cause the Transient Cyber Asset to become an unauthorized Electronic Access Point in violation of CIP-005, Requirement R1.

-Attention should be paid to Transient Cyber Assets that may be used for assets in differing impact areas (i.e. high impact, medium impact, and low impact).
-These impact areas have differing levels of protection under the CIP Requirements, and measures should be taken to prevent the introduction of malicious code from a lower impact area.
+Attention should be paid to Transient Cyber Assets that may be used for assets in differing impact areas (i.e., high impact, medium impact, and low impact).
+These impact areas have differing levels of protection under the CIP Requirements requirements, and measures should be taken to prevent the introduction of malicious code from a lower impact area.
 An entity may want to consider the need to have separate Transient Cyber Assets for each impact level.

-Element 1.3: Entities are to document and implement their process(es) to mitigate security vulnerabilities through the use of one or more of the protective measures listed.
+Element Section 1.3: Entities are to document and implement their process(es) to mitigate security-software vulnerabilities posed by unpatched software through the use of one or more of the protective measures listed.
 This needs to be applied based on the capability of the device.
-Recognizing there is a huge diversity of the types of devices that can be included as Transient Cyber Assets and the advancement in security vulnerability management solutions, options are listed that include the alternative for the entity to use a technology or process that effectively mitigates vulnerabilities.
+Recognizing there is a huge diversity of the types of devices that can be included as Transient Cyber Assets and the advancement in security software vulnerability management solutions, options are listed that include the alternative for the entity to use a technology or process that effectively mitigates vulnerabilities.